 You can plant spinach as soon as the ground thaws.
 Start the plant outdoors, as trying to transplant the spinach may damage the young plants.
 Make sure the spot you choose gets full sun to light shade and has well-drained soil.
 You can either sow the seeds half an inch to one inch deep or sprinkle the seeds over a large bed.
 Water regularly, and use mulch to retain moisture.

-Tomatoes and Cabbage
+Tomatoes and Basil

 Plant tomatoes in late spring or early summer, as they thrive on warmth.
 Because of this, they also need full sun for about six to eight hours.

 In order to keep the tomato plants off the ground, use a stake, trellis, or cage.
 Use approximately two to four inches of mulch to retain moisture and keep weeds from growing.
 The tomatoes will need a lot of moisture, so try to water them at least one inch a week, though you should water them more in the summer months.